Olicat96/Xsplittr/README.md

 # Xsplittr

-Xsplittr is a collaborative expense management application designed to simplify group expense tracking and settlements.
-It allows users to create groups, add participants, log shared expenses, and calculate settlements with ease.
+Xsplittr is a group expense management app that makes tracking and settling shared expenses simple.
+Users can create groups, add participants, record expenses, and calculate settlements effortlessly.

 ---